chestercodes/chester.codes/_posts/2015-5-11-refactoring-typed-config.md

 </configuration>
 ```

-I wanted typed properties such that the `Value` property of the `ProjectSettings` classes would be typed `int` for `someInt` and `bool` for `someBool`.
-Value types can't be null and so need a way of expressing that the setting is not in the file.
-If the setting isn't in the file, it can't be parsed and so would need to throw an exception.
+I want typed properties such that the `Value` property of the `ProjectSettings` classes would be typed `int` for `someInt` and `bool` for `someBool`.
+Value types can't be null and so there is no way of expressing that the setting is not in the file.
+If this is the case then it can't be parsed and we need to throw an exception.

-I used my old friend generics to produce typed `Value` properties from the code:
+Generics can be used to produce typed `Value` properties:

 ```csharp